Alexandr0w/PCShop/README.md

-# 🖥️ PCShop - Modern ASP.NET Core E-Commerce Platform
+# 🖥️ PCShop - ASP.NET Core E-Commerce

 PCShop is a full-featured e-commerce web application built with **ASP.NET Core**, allowing users to browse, filter, and purchase PC components and computers.
 It includes advanced features such as user authentication, shopping cart, order confirmation, product management, and responsive UI using Bootstrap.